-Cornell Law School offers an opportunity to Cornell J.D. students to earn both a J.D. degree and an LL.M. degree in three years, including one session at the Cornell-Paris 1 Summer Institute.
+Cornell Law School offers an opportunity to Cornell J.D. students to earn both a J.D. degree and an LL.M. degree with Honors in International and Comparative Law in three years, including one session at the Cornell-Paris 1 Summer Institute.
 The program leads to the joint degree of “J.D./LL.M.”
 This document is designed to give you a statement of the requirements and mechanics of the program.

 Admission to the Program